ajlopez/JPyScript/README.md

 # JPyScript

-Python language compiler to Javascript.
+Python language interpreter in Javascript.
 Work in Progress

 ## Installation